Gerold55/laptop/API.md

 - `os:save()` - Store all app-data to nodemeta.
 Called mostly internally so no explicit call necessary
 - `os:set_app(appname)` - Start/Enable/navigate to appname.
 If no appname given the launcher is called
 - `os:receive_fields(fields, sender)` - Should be called from node.on_receive_fields to get the apps interactive
+- `os.custom_launcher` - Replacement for default "launcher" app.
+Can be set/changed in node constructor or anytime at runtime

 ## App Definition
 `laptop.register_app(internal_shortname, { definitiontable })` - add a new app or view